rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 az login
 ```

-3. Fill and create the Azure Creds for the Service Principal inherit by the Openshift Installer:
+3. Fill and create the Azure Creds for the Service Principal inherited by the OpenShift Installer:

 ```sh
 cat ~/.azure/osServicePrincipal.json